Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Fees

-The typical 401(k) plan charges a fee of 1% of assets under management.
+The typical 401(k) plan charges a fee of around 1% of assets under management.
 That means an investor who has $100,000 in a 401(k) could pay $1,000 or more.
 And as that participant’s savings grow over the years, the fees could add up to thousands of dollars.

-Fees eat into your returns and make saving harder—and there are companies that don’t charge management fees on their investment accounts.
+Fees eat into your returns and make saving harder — and there are companies that don’t charge management fees on their investment accounts.
 If you’re unsure about what you’re paying, you should be able to find out from your plan provider or your employer’s HR department, or you can do your own research on various 401(k) plans.

 Vesting